kdbanman/branching_process/README.md

 # Branching Process

-Branching process simulations as per Chapter 0 _Probability with Martingales_ by David Williams.
+Branching process simulations as per Chapter 0 of _Probability with Martingales_ by David Williams.

 ---